-Troopers to cite bear watchers for stopping on bridges
+Alaska troopers to cite bear watchers who stop on bridges

-KODIAK, Alaska (AP) — Alaska troopers say they will begin issuing citations to people found stopping on bridges around Kodiak to watch bears.
+KODIAK, Alaska (AP) — Alaska troopers said they will begin issuing citations to people found stopping on bridges around Kodiak to watch bears.

-The Kodiak Daily Mirror reports Kodiak Post Alaska State Troopers and Wildlife Troopers have received and responded to multiple calls this summer related to drivers and pedestrians stopping on bridges and roads to view bears.
+Kodiak Post Alaska State Troopers and Wildlife Troopers have received and responded to multiple calls this summer about drivers and pedestrians stopping on bridges and roads to see the bears, the Kodiak Daily Mirror reported Thursday.

-Troopers say people might be fined if they’re walking on a highway, impeding traffic, or stopping and parking on bridges.
+People caught walking on highways, impeding traffic, or stopping and parking on bridges might be fined, troopers said.
+Fines range from $25 to $60.

-Lt.
-Cornelius Sims says this kind of behaviors happens every summer, but this is the first year the state Department of Transportation has posted signs on bridges on Kodiak Island.
+“We’re lucky we haven’t had anybody hit or seriously injured standing on those bridges,” Lt.
+Cornelius Sims said.
+“If you step out in front of a car, it’s not going to be a good day for you.”

 Most Read Nation & World Stories